 Banner Witcoff is proud to have several veterans, an officer in the U.S. Army Reserve, and an Army ROTC cadet on our team.
-We appreciate their service, and are grateful to all those who has served and continue to serve.
+We appreciate their service, and are grateful to all those who have served and continue to serve.

 In honor of Veterans Day this year, we asked one of our veterans — Banner Witcoff attorney Matt May — a few questions about his service.